 Trilobites of the suborder Phacopina had a unique eye in which about 200 large lenses in each eye spanned at least six individual facets, each of which in turn formed its own small compound eye / 40-year-old X-ray photographs by amateur paleontologist Wilhelm Stürmer show fossilized eye nerves.

-An international research team has found an eye system in trilobites of the suborder Phacopina from the Devonian (390 million years B.P.) that is unique in the animal kingdom: each of the about 200 lenses of a hyper-facet eye spans a group of six normal compound-eye-facets, forming a compound eye itself.
+An international team of researchers has found an eye system in trilobites of the suborder Phacopina from the Devonian (390 million years B.P.) that is unique in the animal kingdom: each of the about 200 lenses of a hyper-facet eye spans a group of six normal compound-eye-facets, forming a compound eye itself.
 In addition to the hyper-facetted eyes, the researchers, led by zoologist Dr. Brigitte Schoenemann at the University of Cologne’s Institute for Didactics of Biology, identified a structure that they believe to be a local neural network which directly processed the information from this special eye, and an optic nerve that carried information from the eye to the brain.
-The article, ‘A 390 million-year-old hyper-compound eye in Devonian phacopid trilobites,’ has been published in Scientific Reports.
+The article, ‘A 390 million-year-old hyper-compound eye in Devonian phacopid trilobites,’ has been published in the journal Scientific Reports.

 Trilobites are arthropods that once inhabited the world’s oceans and became extinct about 251 million years ago.
 The discovery was made when Schoenemann and her colleagues examined X-ray images taken by radiologist and amateur paleontologist Wilhelm Stürmer in the 1970s.
 Stürmer had already believed the filaments under the trilobite eyes to be nerves, or a light guiding system.
 Schoenemann also found markings by Stürmer on the images designating the six subfacets.
 However, scientists at the time did not believe his interpretations.
 Now, however, the re-examination of the images and verification with modern computed tomography succeeded in confirming his conjectures.